-Another interesting thing about our brain is it can’t tell the difference between an actual event or a memory – they both produce the same positive vibes and chemical release in our body.
-This is where the writing becomes important.
-When we write down our gratitudes, wins, and positive thoughts it allows our brain to replay the good.
-Finding a positive focus to redirect our mindset.
+Another fascinating thing about our brain is it can’t tell the difference between an actual event or a memory —they both produce the same positive vibes and chemical release in our body.
+This is where writing becomes essential.
+When we write down our gratitudes, wins, and positive thoughts it allows our brain to replay the good — finding a positive focus to redirect our mindset.

 Creating a habit helps our brain retain a pattern.
 Experts say it takes 21 days to establish a pattern, but the longer and more consistently you work to keep this habit the better your brain will be at scanning the world for the positive.

 To help you create your new habit I’ve designed a journal specifically geared toward mastering a positive mindset.
 There are two options available.
-One includes 365-days of journal pages and the second is a month of journaling pages.
+One is a physical journal available on Amazon, the other is a printable copy you can purchase to download.

 Each is packed with simple yet effective tools to help nurture and create positive change in your life.
-The daily journal page includes a place to record gratitudes, daily wins, and a unique writing prompt to encourage positive thoughts.
+Complete with a place to record gratitudes, daily wins, and a unique writing prompt to encourage positive thoughts.
 The monthly page provides space to set goals with a plan and to record your progress.
-It doesn’t matter what day you start on just find today’s page and start working toward a happier and healthier way of thinking.
+Start working toward a happier and healthier way of thinking.

-What has helped you to master your mindset?
-Share your ideas in the comments below!
+What daily habit has helped you to master your mindset?